peterkhe1999/CheatSheet/OSEP/README.md

 Encrypt the shellcode, and create a custom decryption routine to avoid detection.

-Use encryption with **msfvenom** to took advantage of the highly secure and complex aes256 encryption algorithm.
+Use encryption with `msfvenom` to took advantage of the highly secure and complex aes256 encryption algorithm.

 ### Use Caesar Cipher

-Implementing an aes256 decryption routine is not straightforward => Caesar Cipher.
+Implementing an `aes256` decryption routine is not straightforward => `Caesar Cipher`.

-We chose a substitution key of 2, iterated through each byte value in the shellcode, and simply added 2 to its value.
+Choese a substitution key of `2`, iterated through each byte value in the shellcode, and simply added `2` to its value.

-Perform a bitwise AND operation with 0xFF to keep the modified value within the 0-255 range (single byte) in case the increased byte value exceeds 0xFF.
+Perform a bitwise AND operation with `0xFF` to keep the modified value within the `0-255` range (single byte) in case the increased byte value exceeds `0xFF`.

 ```csharp
 using System;